lab11/summon/user-interfaces/bluetooth.md

 # Bluetooth Plugin for Summon UIs

-Summon provides the object `bluetooth` to UIs, a less platform-dependent version of [BLE Central plugin](https://github.com/don/cordova-plugin-ble-central)'s object `ble`.
+Summon provides the object `summon.bluetooth` to UIs, a less platform-dependent version of [BLE Central plugin](https://github.com/don/cordova-plugin-ble-central)'s object `ble`.

-An example of a Summon UI script using this object can be found in [`light/`](light)
+Examples of a Summon UI script using this object can be found in [`light/`](light) and [`template/`](template).

-When a peripheral is discovered during `bluetooth.scan`, `bluetooth.startScan`, or `bluetooth.connect`, the success callback will return a modified peripheral object.
+When a peripheral is discovered during `summon.bluetooth.scan`, `summon.bluetooth.startScan`, or `summon.bluetooth.connect`, the success callback will return a modified peripheral object.

 The peripheral object has the original fields as defined by [cordova-plugin-ble-central](https://github.com/don/cordova-plugin-ble-central#advertising-data) as well as an additional field, `advertisment`, which is OS-agnostic.
 The format follows that of [noble](https://github.com/sandeepmistry/noble), the node.js BLE library.
 The original `advertising` field is maintained for backwards compatibility.